Bysbie History, Family Crest & Coats of Arms

 Early Origins of the Bysbie family

-.
-In 1330 the office of notary was conferred on David de Busby of the diocese of Glasgow. " Further to the south in England, the Yorkshire Poll Tax Rolls of 1379 list: Ricardus de Busby, and Adam de Buskeby.
+In 1330, the office of notary was conferred on David de Busby of the diocese of Glasgow. " Further to the south in England, the Yorkshire Poll Tax Rolls of 1379 list: Ricardus de Busby, and Adam de Buskeby.

 Early History of the Bysbie family

 This web page shows only a small excerpt of our Bysbie research.
-Another 261 words (19 lines of text) covering the years 1408, 1411, 1488, 1491, 1526, 1648, 1606, 1695, 1788 and 1834 are included under the topic Early Bysbie History in all our PDF Extended History products and printed products wherever possible.
+Another 132 words (9 lines of text) covering the years 1408, 1411, 1488, 1491, 1526, 1648, 1606, 1695, 1635, 1695, 1644, 1695, 1755, 1769, 1786 and 1799 are included under the topic Early Bysbie History in all our PDF Extended History products and printed products wherever possible.

 Bysbie Spelling Variations

 The variation in the spelling of Medieval names is a result of the lack of spelling rules in the English language prior to the last few hundred years.
 Before that time, scribes spelled according to sound, often varying the spelling of name within a single document.
 Bysbie has appeared as Busby, Busbe, Busbie and others.

 Early Notables of the Bysbie family (pre 1700)

-Another 40 words (3 lines of text) are included under the topic Early Bysbie Notables in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) are included under the topic Early Bysbie Notables in all our PDF Extended History products and printed products wherever possible.